Dan-Kouba/webble-wifi-setup/README.md

 # webble-wifi-setup

-Proof-of-Concept for setting up an Argon's WiFi configuration wirelessly using a webpage and the Chrome Web BLE standard
+Proof-of-Concept for setting up an Argon or P2 WiFi configuration wirelessly using a webpage and the Chrome Web BLE standard

 # To Use
 1. Compile and load the firmware using workbench